Botswana travel guide

 You should carry some form of identification with you at all times.
 A photocopy of your passport is sufficient.

 It’s illegal to buy, sell, kill or capture any protected wild animal or trade its parts.
 Those caught hunting, purchasing or trafficking such goods will be prosecuted and sentences if found guilty can be severe.

 Botswana residence and work permits are only valid when held with a valid passport.
-Don’t allow your passport to expire whilst staying in Botswana.
+Do not allow your passport to expire whilst staying in Botswana.
 If you send your British passport for renewal, make sure you have a certified copy that you can present if needed.